yanx27/Pointnet_Pointnet2_pytorch/README.md

 ### Run
 You can run different modes with following codes.
 * If you want to use offline processing of data, you can use `--process_data` in the first run.
+You can download pre-processd data [here](https://drive.google.com/drive/folders/1_fBYbDO3XSdRt3DSbEBe41r5l9YpIGWF?usp=sharing) and save it in `data/modelnet40_normal_resampled/`.
 * If you want to train on ModelNet10, you can use `--num_category 10`.
 ```shell
 # ModelNet40